MariRosenwald/SharkSpottingWebsite/README.md

  - Database Access

-   If running locally, create a .env file in your main project directory and add the following:
+   If running locally, create a .env file in your main expressjs-backend directory and add the following:

    ```bash
    MONGO_USER=your_username